-Conversely, compared with established active interventions, effect sizes were non-significant for both anxiety and depression outcomes, at post-test and followup.
+Conversely, compared with established active interventions, effect sizes were non-significant for both anxiety and depression outcomes, at post-test and follow-up.
 Heterogeneity was small to moderate and there was limited evidence of funnel plot asymmetry or small study effects.
 Sensitivity analyses excluding outliers or restricted to studies with at least 25 participants randomized in each arm produced similar estimations.
 There were more trials in the latter category (12) than in the comparison with control conditions (7), but these were still a minority.
 All but one of the trials were powered to test superiority, not equivalence or non-inferiority (Christensen, 2007), so it would be premature to construe our findings as proof of equivalent effects.
 Most frequently employed non-VR active interventions were IVE and CBT, both shown to be effective for anxiety and depression, thereby potentially difficult to outperform.

 VR-enhanced interventions did not improve attrition, producing similar drop-out rates with control conditions and other active interventions.
 These findings contradict previous speculation of possible comparative benefit (Botella et al., 2015; Freeman et al., 2017; Meyerbröker & Emmelkamp, 2010).
+However, most trials were small and many reported zero drop-outs, sometimes in both arms, so the stability of this result needs to be considered with caution.
+We were not able to evidence small study effects for analyses on attrition, but this result is most likely biased by the fact studies with zero counts in both arms were excluded and many of these were also small studies

 The vast majority of RCTs of VR interventions had high or uncertain risk of bias across domains.
-Two previous meta-analyses (McCann et al., 2014; Turner &

-Casey, 2014) examined bias using combinations of instruments, which included aspects not linked to any type of trial bias (e.g., training for providers), potentially obfuscating distorting effects.
+Two previous meta-analyses (McCann et al., 2014; Turner & Casey, 2014) examined bias using combinations of instruments, which included aspects not linked to any type of trial bias (e.g., training for providers), potentially obfuscating distorting effects.
 In contrast, we used the Cochrane Risk of Bias tool (J. P. T. Higgins et al., 2011), which evaluates domains likely to distort outcomes.
 Only four trials could be rated as low RoB on all domains considered, preventing us from reliably assessing the relationship between overall trial risk of bias and outcomes.
+The only RoB domain where most trials reported information was incomplete outcome data.
+Almost two thirds of the studies were rated as high risk of attrition bias, again questioning the reliability of the ES estimations, as exclusion of participants from RCT analyses was shown to distort outcomes (Abraha et al., 2015; Nüesch et al., 2009).
+In exploratory subgroup analysis, we did not find differences between studies with high/uncertain versus low RoB for incomplete outcome reporting, though the number of studies with low RoB was small (seven), particularly in comparisons with control.
+It is possible previous assessments concluding no relationship between trial risk of bias and ESs might have been too optimistic.